 Located in the heart of downtown St. Augustine, Castillo de San Marcos is a National Park site where you can learn about this Spanish built fort and all the history that goes with it.
 There is a small fee to enter Castillo de San Marcos, but it’s well worth the price of admission.
-Kids can earn a Junior Ranger badge at no additional charge and there are lots of spots for picnicing outside the fort, along the river or in the grass.
+There are also several days a year where it’s free to get into all National Parks, this one included.
+Kids can earn a Junior Ranger badge at no additional charge and there are lots of spots for picnicking outside the fort, along the river or in the grass.

 Castillo de San Marcos is a great fort to visit if you love reenactments.
 Since it’s one of the more popular forts in North Florida, there are historical events that take place several times a month.
 Be sure to check the park website for dates and times.
 Address: 1 South Castillo Drive, St. Augustine, FL 32084.

 This is a lesser known fort in St. Augustine.
 Fort Matanzas is smaller in size, but still big on adventure.
 Located on the southern side of St. Augustine, this National Park site is free to visit.
 The actual fort structure is only accessible by ferry.
 Free ferry tickets are available at the visitor center, but they’re limited, so be sure to check in as soon as you arrive to reserve a spot.

 Fort Matanzas is a great place to visit if you have younger kids.
 The boat ride, small fort to explore and short trails to hike, are all perfect for little kids.
 There are picnic tables near the parking lot for a snack and kids can earn a Junior Ranger badge during your visit.
 Address: 8635 A1A South, St. Augustine, FL 32080.